 A markup is the dollar amount you will charge to cover material costs, overheads and profit margins.
 Cost estimating can be complex and daunting, especially with larger scale projects.
 All the same, take the time to calculate your markups and margins correctly.
 Miscalculations can bring your business to its knees.
 Remember, the dollar amount left over after deducting costs and overheads from your markup is your profit margin.

 In the construction industry, risk is par for the course.
 Risk can be mitigated and does not have to compromise your business.
-We are here to guide you on selecting a Builder’s Risk policy.
+Moreover, we are here to guide you on selecting a Builder’s Risk policy.
 Call us today on 888-676-0923 for a quote.